 Onaran and Stockhammer (2006) test the influence of FDI and trade openness on wages in the CEEC in the post-transition era with a one-digit level panel data for manufacturing industry for five transitional economies (Czech Republic, Hungary, Poland, Slovakia, Slovenia) over the period 2000-2004.
-The results suggest that the increases in productivity are reflected in wages only to a modest extent, even in the long-term, leading to a steady decline in the share of labor in manufacturing industry in almost all sub sectors in all countries.
-Meanwhile, the high significant and negative effect of unemployment on wages shows that the labor market is characterized by wage flexibility.
+The results suggest that the increases in productivity are reflected in wages only to a modest extent, even in the long-term, leading to a steady decline in the share of labour in manufacturing industry in almost all sub sectors in all countries.
+Meanwhile, the high significant and negative effect of unemployment on wages shows that the labour market is characterised by wage flexibility.
 FDI has a positive effect on wages only in the capital and skill intensive sectors.
 The results also show that the increase in trade with EU did not lead to positive prospects for wages in manufacturing industry, contrary to the expectations of pro-market policies and traditional trade theory.
-The long-term net effect of exports and imports on manufacturing wages is negative, suggesting that integration of CEEC to EU via trade liberalization have worked at the expense of labor.
+The long-term net effect of exports and imports on manufacturing wages is negative, suggesting that integration of CEEC to EU via trade liberalisation have worked at the expense of labour.

-7. Conclusions
+7 Conclusions

-The advanced industrial countries have been exhibiting a steady decline of the labor income shares in the last two decades.
+The advanced industrial countries have been exhibiting a steady decline of the labour income shares in the last two decades.
 We try to explain this phenomenon by resorting to the old Stolper-Samuelson theorem.
 The conclusions of the impact of free trade on the income distribution are unambiguous.
-In a Heckscher-Ohlin world the capital abundant EU gains by specializing on capital intensive goods.
-As a consequence the factor prices for capital increases and those for labor decreases, and hence also the labor income share declines.
-As a mirror image the labor abundant CEEC should have a comparative advantage in labor intensive goods.
-The liberalization of trade between the EU and the CEEC since 1989 should have led to wage increases and capital rental decreases, and hence to an increase in the labor income share.
+In a Heckscher-Ohlin world the capital abundant EU gains by specialising on capital intensive goods.
+As a consequence the factor prices for capital increases and those for labour decreases, and hence also the labour income share declines.
+As a mirror image the labour abundant CEEC should have a comparative advantage in labour intensive goods.
+The liberalisation of trade between the EU and the

+CEEC since 1989 should have led to wage increases and capital rental decreases, and hence to an increase in the labour income share.
 Both countries gain in terms of utility by free trade.
 The consequences of FDI are ambiguous.
-In the country investing in the CEEC, the labor income share might decline, whereas it might increase in the CEEC.
+In the country investing in the CEEC, the labour income share might decline, whereas it might increase in the CEEC.
 Utility must not necessarily increase in both countries; most probably it increases in the CEEC.
-In order to decide which channels are working in praxis, panel regressions are undertaken to explain the declining tendency of labor income shares in the EU and their possible increase in the CEEC.
-Globalization, measured by an increase in global net trade (a simple measure of revealed comparative advantages) has contributed to a decline in the labor income shares in the EU.
-Additionally, those countries which are engaged more in trade with the CEEC can expect a sharper decline in the labor income share.
-Global net FDI outflow also exerts a negative influence on the labor income share in the EU.
-In the CEEC global net trade exerted a positive influence on the labor income share, trade with the EU, however, decreased it.
-FDI inflow contributed to an increase in the labor income share in the CEEC.
+In order to decide which channels are working in praxis, panel regressions are undertaken to explain the declining tendency of labour income shares in the EU and their possible increase in the CEEC.
+Globalisation, measured by an increase in global net trade (a simple measure of revealed comparative advantages) has contributed to a decline in the labour income shares in the EU.
+Additionally, those countries which are engaged more in trade with the CEEC can expect a sharper decline in the labour income share.
+Global net FDI outflow also exerts a negative influence on the labour income share, trade with the EU, however, decreased it.
+FDI inflow contributed to an increase in the labour income share in the labour income share in the CEEC.